HomeTrue North Blog

 Summer: June-August

 Summer is the busiest season for tourists visiting Jasper.
-It is the perfect time to soak up the sun and make the most of your vacation.
+It is the perfect time to soak up the sun in the mountains.
 Temperatures range from the low 30s to the low 70s.
-Given the warm weather, visitors can enjoy boat tours, kayaks, and paddleboards.
-Most visitors during this season appreciate the mountain lakes by participating in various sports, including kayaking.
-Summer is also a time when several events are planned.
-Furthermore, the chances of a dangerous cold front are lower in the summer than in any other season.
-Therefore, the sunny season is the most preferable for backcountry trips and day hikes.
+The warm weather creates ideal conditions for water activities, like boat tours, kayaking, and paddleboarding.
+Most visitors during this season appreciate the alpine lakes.
+Summer is also a time when several fun events happen.

 Person in a red canoe paddling across a turquoise lake in Jasper